Medowhill/pl_articles/en/22/index.md

 \end{array}
 \]

-Polymorphism resolves the problem.
+*Polymorphism* resolves the problem.
 Polymorphism is a notion of using a single entity as multiple types.
 For example, it may allow \(\lambda x.x\) to be used as multiple types.
 Multiple sorts of polymorphism exist.
-Parametric polymorphism, subtype polymorphism, and ad-hoc polymorphism are most widely used.
+Parametric polymorphism, *subtype polymorphism*, and *ad-hoc polymorphism* are most widely used.
 This article focuses on only parametric polymorphism.
 The next article will deal with subtype polymorphism.
 Overloading is one form of ad-hoc polymorphism, and ad-hoc polymorphism is outside the scope of the course.